Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 In the face of such injustice how can we claim to live under a rule of law?

-The Fourth Judicial District is also home to one of the largest military installations in the United States.
-It is estimated that approximately one fourth of the incredible number of domestic violence charges and restraining orders in this district are made against men, and a few women in the military.
-Since, under the Lautenberg Amendment, a DV conviction or a restraining order prohibits the possession of a gun or ammunition, the result is such men and women are discharged.
-As a result the military in El Paso County is losing the equivalent of at least a battalion (~1,000) every year to largely trumped up, exaggerated charges of domestic violence, or to plainly false allegations.
+Under the Lautenberg Amendment, a DV conviction or a restraining order prohibits the possession of a gun or ammunition, the result is such men and women are discharged.
+As a result Fort Carson in El Paso County is losing the equivalent of at least a platoon a month (~40 troops) to trumped up, exaggerated charges of domestic violence or abuse, or to plainly false allegations.
+And, in essence, a veteran with a domestic violence conviction is a dead man walking.

 The number of domestic violence and abuse cases prosecuted in the Fourth Judicial District courts are simply unbelievable!